 Individual IP “All offices” experience results for the period 2011-2016 were released in September 2019 alongside Working Paper 124.
 The paper was reissued in April 2021 with a “health warning” following the discovery of data issues affecting the claim inceptions experience.
 A summary of the impact is included in Working Paper 149.
 The paper and accompanying spreadsheets are available to Authorised Users only.

 Self-administered pension schemes (SAPS) mortality

-Working Paper 86 was published in November 2015.
-This paper presents an investigation into the mortality experience by industry classification of pensioners of self-administered pension schemes covering the period 2006 to 2013.
+Working Paper 121 was published in May 2019.
+The working paper presents an analysis of the mortality experience of data by industry classification over the period 2010 to 2017.
 You must be an Authorised User to access this paper.

 If you have any questions about the CMI please email

 This practical course is aimed at actuaries at any stage of their career who want to develop their own growth mindset and apply it to their work setting and personal or professional lifelong learning.
 The content of the course builds on the lecture given by Dr Helen Wright on Growth Mindset as part of the President’s 2021 Lecture series, and will be delivered over a period of 2 months, from mid-October to early December.